nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 For better or worse, Nim maps threads, locks and condition variables to the corresponding POSIX (or Windows) APIs and mechanisms.
 This means their costs are not under Nim's control.
-Using an operating system designed for hard realtime systems is a good idea.
+Using an operating system designed for hard real-time systems is a good idea.

 If your domain is not "hard" realtime but "soft" realtime on a conventional OS, you can "pin" a thread to particular core via